Climeworks launches second-generation direct air capture plant (DAC-3) in Italy as part of the Horizon 2020 research project STORE&GO

-We are proud to announce that we have just launched one of our second-generation Direct Air Capture plants (DAC-3) in Troia, Apulia (Italy).
+What do energy storage and direct air capture have in common?
+They are both essential to reach a carbon-neutral economy and to limit global warming to pre-industrial levels.
+They can work hand in hand.
+We are proud to announce that we have just launched one of our second-generation direct air capture plants (DAC-3) in Troia, Apulia (Italy).
 Installed in July and now in operation, this plant is part of the Horizon 2020 research project STORE&GO.

-This project will demonstrate the viability of large-volume energy storage through Power-to-Fuel technology in real life applications and will be operated for 4,000 hours over the next 17 months.
+This project will demonstrate the viability of large-volume energy storage through Power-to-Fuel technology in real-life applications and will be operated for 4,000 hours over the next 17 months.

 The Horizon 2020 project is not our first involvement in Power-to-Fuel/Power-to-Methane work.
 Such work was first demonstrated in 2015 during a project consortium led by the Institute for Energy Technology and with partners Audi, the University of Applied Sciences Rapperswil, the Swiss Competence Centers for Energy Research, the Swiss Commission for Technology and Innovation, Energie Zurichsee Linz, Erdgas, EWJR, and Climeworks.

 Making use of the Europe-wide natural gas network in conjunction with STORE&GO technology thus holds considerable potential.
-Aside from Climeworks, industrial partners of the STORE&GO project are ATMOSTAT, ENGINEERING as project coordinator, HYSYTECH, IREN Energia SPA and studio BFP.
+Aside from Climeworks, industrial partners of the STORE&GO project are ATMOSTAT, ENGINEERING as project coordinator, HYSYTECH, IREN Energia SPA, and studio BFP.
 Research partners are the CEA and Politecnico di Torino.

 For the full English press release, see here.